united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 Now that you have connected a UMH instance to the Management Console, you might be curious about how the Management Console communicates with the instance.

-The Management Companion is a microservice that runs in conjunction with the UMH.
-It plays a crucial role in linking the instance to the Management Console.
-This includes gathering the status of the device and the various components within the system.
+The Management Companion, serving as an agent within each UMH instance, provides a secure link to the Management Console.
+It enables comprehensive and secure monitoring and management of the UMH, ensuring system health and streamlined configuration, all while acting as a vigilant watchdog over system components and connected devices.

 The diagram below illustrates the communication flow between the Management Console and the instance: